blefebvre/implementationdetails.dev/_posts/2018-11-27-syncing-sqlite-db-with-dropbox.markdown

 ## Goal

-When I began looking into this topic, my initial goal was to provide a way to backup my user's data _without_ storing it on a server of my own.
-Additionally, I envisioned a use case where a user would install my app on two devices (say, and iPhone and iPad), and would like to have their data available on both devices.
-While the app would depend on an internet connection to support backup and sync, it was still important to me that the app continue to work "offline first" in the absence of connectivity.
+When I started looking into this topic my goal was to provide a way to backup my user's data _without_ storing it on a server that I would need to implement (and maintain).
+As stretch goal, I envisioned a use case where my app could be installed on two devices (say, a user's iPhone and iPad), and up-to-date data would be available on both devices.
+While the app would depend on an internet connection to support backup and sync, it was important to me that the app continue to work "offline first" in the absence of connectivity.
 At a high level, my design for the user experience looked like this:

 1. User installs my app on their iPhone.
 1. User inputs their data into the app, and wishes to have a backup of their work.